speakpython/speakpythonBlog/two-player-game/_posts/2023-03-01-tic-tac-toe-human-vs-human.md

 - The function `check_wining(moves)` takes a list moves as input, which contains the positions of the moves made by a player on the board.

-- The function checks if any of the sub-lists in wining_pattern is a subset of moves, which means the player has achieved a winning combination.
-If a winning combination is found, the function returns `True`, otherwise it returns `False`.
+- The function checks if any of the sub-lists in `wining_pattern` is a _subset of moves_, which means the player has achieved a winning combination.
+If a _winning combination_ is found, the function returns `True`, otherwise it returns `False`.

 <br/>